 Tavex is pleased to present Europe’s best selling investment gold coin, the Austrian Gold Philharmonic.
 Hailed for its impeccable artistic design, quality and beauty, it was the first legal tender gold coin to have its face value denominated in Euros, thus broadening its recognition and acceptability.
-First issued in 1989 by one of the world’s oldest and most renowned mints, the Austrian Mint in Vienna, the Gold Philharmonic coin encapsulates the essence of Austria’s rich culture and is suitable for investors who appreciate style, sophistication and 99.99% gold purity.
+First issued in 1989 by one of the world’s oldest and most renowned mints, the Austrian Mint in Vienna, the Gold Philharmonic coin encapsulates the essence of Austria’s culture.

 - This 1 oz coin tracks the price of gold.
 The value of Philharmonic coins is primarily determined by their fine gold content which is linked to the prevailing price of gold.

 - Gold Philharmonic coins are money.
 Considered legal tender in the Republic of Austria, it is the only legal tender gold coin in Europe to have its face value denominated in Euros.